-During the year ended December 29, 2018, cash provided by operations was \$5.1 million.
-Inventories decreased \$8.5 million, receivables decreased \$3.8 million and accounts payable and accrued expenses decreased \$4.2 million.
-Inventories were planned more closely in 2018 and decreased with lower demand.
+During the year ended December 28, 2019, cash provided by operations was \$11.7 million.
+Inventories decreased \$9.7 million, receivables decreased \$5.2 million and accounts payable and accrued expenses decreased \$3.7 million.
+Inventories were planned more closely in 2019 and decreased with lower demand.
 Receivables decreased on lower sales volume.
-In addition to items related to the general operating expenses, accounts payable and accrued expenses includes a liability of \$1.5 million for settlement of a class action lawsuit and severances related to the Profit Improvement Plan.
+In addition to lower operating demands on accounts payable as a result of lower volume, accounts payable and accrued expenses decreased due to balances in the prior year end related to a class action lawsuit and severances related to restructuring that were paid in full or significantly lower in the 2019 year end balances as compared to 2018.

-Capital asset acquisitions for the year ended December 29, 2018 were \$4.1 million.
-In 2018 proceeds from sale of equipment totaled \$1.9 million, primarily related to assets in our plants that were closed as part of our Profit Improvement Plan.
-Approximately \$389 thousand of equipment was acquired under capital leases and accounts payable.
-Depreciation and amortization for the year ended December 29, 2018 were \$12.7 million.
-We expect capital expenditures to be approximately \$6.0 million in 2019 while depreciation and amortization is expected to be approximately \$13.0 million.
-Planned capital expenditures in 2019 are primarily for new equipment.
+Capital asset acquisitions for the year ended December 28, 2019 were \$4.2 million.
+In 2019 proceeds from sale of equipment totaled \$37.2 million. primarily related to the sale of our building in Santa Ana, California.
+Depreciation and amortization for the year ended December 28, 2019 were \$11.4 million.
+We expect capital expenditures to be approximately \$5.0 million in 2020 while depreciation and amortization is expected to be approximately \$11.0 million.
+Planned capital expenditures in 2020 are primarily for new equipment.

-During the year ended December 29, 2018, cash used in financing activities was \$2.9 million.
-We had borrowings of \$1.5 million on the revolving credit facility and \$3.3 million on notes payables and payments of \$10.4 million on notes payable and lease obligations.
+During the year ended December 28, 2019, cash used in financing activities was \$43.9 million.
+We had net payments of \$39.5 million on the revolving credit facility.
+Notes payable were reduced by payments, net of new borrowings, of \$7.5 million and borrowings on finance leases net of payments increased cash by \$7.3 million.
+The balance in amount of checks outstanding in excess of cash at year end 2019 decreased from prior year resulting in a cash outflow of \$3.1

 We believe our operating cash flows, credit availability under our revolving credit facility and other sources of financing are adequate to finance our anticipated liquidity requirements under current operating conditions.
-As of December 29, 2018, the unused borrowing availability under our revolving credit facility was \$31.9 million.
-Our revolving credit facility requires us to maintain a fixed charge coverage ratio of 1.1 to 1.0 during any period that borrowing availability is less than \$16.5 million.
-As of the date hereof, our fixed coverage ratio was less than 1.1 to 1.0, accordingly the unused availability accessible by us was \$15.4 million (the amount above \$16.5 million) at December 29, 2018.
+Included in the unused borrowing availability under our credit line, as of the sale of our Susan Street facility in October, 2019 and the enactment of Amendment Thirteen to our loan agreement, is an additional availability block of \$5,000 to be reduced upon reaching a specially defined fixed charge coverage ratio of 1.1 to 1.0 for a consecutive period of 3 months or 6 months.
+Contingent upon reaching the desired fixed coverage ratio, the availability block will reduce to \$2,500 when the three-month threshold is reached and \$0 once reaching the six-month threshold.
+As of December 28, 2019, the unused borrowing availability under our revolving credit facility was \$33.8 million.
+However, our revolving credit facility reduces our funds available to borrow by \$15 million if our fixed charge coverage ratio is less than 1.1 to 1.0.
+As of the date hereof, our fixed coverage ratio was less than 1.1 to 1.0, accordingly the unused availability accessible by us was \$18.8 million (the amount above \$15.0 million) at December 28, 2019.
 Significant additional cash expenditures above our normal liquidity requirements, significant deterioration in economic conditions or continued operating losses could affect our business and require supplemental financing or other funding sources.
 There can be no assurance that such supplemental financing or other sources of funding can be obtained or will be obtained on terms favorable to us.
-See Note 23 to our Consolidated Financial Statements for additional information regarding liquidity and capital resources.